 In seismology, seismic stations are named using the following four-part convention which was designed to communicate as much information as possible about the station while simultaneously ensuring uniqueness:

-In order to ensure world-wide consumption of the Raspberry Shake data by the broader seismic community, Raspberry Shake uses the AM NetworkCode (see also: FDSN Network Information for AM ).
+In order to ensure world-wide consumption of the Raspberry Shake data by the broader seismic and infrasound communities, Raspberry Shake uses the AM NetworkCode (see also: FDSN Network Information for AM ).
 The AM network is a citizen scientist earthquake monitoring network operated by Raspberry Shake, S.A.
 It was originally the “Public Seismic Network” and was established for hobbyists back in 2012.
-At the time Raspberry Shake was born, there were NO real-time systems available under the “AM” network, so ownership of the network code passed to the Raspberry Shake Project.
+At the time Raspberry Shake was born, there were no real-time systems available under the “AM” network, so ownership of the network code passed to the Raspberry Shake Project.

 LocationCode has been set to 00.